UnityRPG/4-Finished-Demo/README.md

 3. It's often easy to change an interface to inheritance
 4. Create the new parent class, then delete the interface
 5. Getting code running again may require `abstract` and `override`

+### 3 Less Lines Of Code Is Better
+1. Move all `PlayParticleEffect()` code to parent class
+2. Use "down-casting" with caution for configs
+3. Setup prefab based idiom for world vs local particle space.